elastio/contrib/atlassian_backup-1.0.0/README.md

 ### Download of large files times out.

 When including attachments, the download file size can get rather large.
-To seperate scope of conerns, download is kept seperate from protect to ensure protect only starts on successful downloads.
+To separate scope of conerns, download is kept separate from protect to ensure protect only starts on successful downloads.